orcasgit/django-template-field/README.rst

     class TemplatedText(models.Model):
         value = fields.TemplateTextField()

-        # Manger that returns rendered templates.
+        # Manager that returns rendered templates.
 This will be the default
         # manager since it is first.
 Now, when accessed via `Related Models`_
         # this field will also be rendered.
         objects_rendered = managers.RenderTemplateManager()